pjueon/JetsonGPIO/docs/using_from_docker_container.md

 # ex> -e JETSON_MODEL_NAME=JETSON_NANO
 -e JETSON_MODEL_NAME=[PUT_YOUR_JETSON_MODEL_NAME_HERE]
 ```
+> [!WARNING]
+> If the name of the input Jetson model does not match the actual model, the behavior is undefined.

 You can get the proper value for this environment variable by running `samples/jetson_model` in privilleged mode:
 ```shell